Little0o0/Little0o0.github.io/_posts/2022-11-10-PaperNoteSurveyofAuto.md

 There are two different map-based approaches; landmark search and matching.

 #### landmark search
 Landmark search is computationally less expensive in comparison to point cloud matching.
-It is a robust localization technique as long as a sufficient amount of landmarks exists
+It is a robust localization technique as long as a sufficient amount of landmarks exists.
+In an urban environment, poles, curbs, signs and road markers can be used as landmarks.

 A road marking detection method using lidar and Monte Carlo Localization (MCL).
 In this method, road markers and curbs were matched to a 3D map to find the location of the vehicle.